minnojs/minnojs-blog/_posts/2020-07-09-qualtrics-biat.md

 ### Processing the BIAT data

 The original [post](https://minnojs.github.io/minnojs-blog/qualtrics/) about running MinnoJS scripts from Qualtrics explains the how to process the data saved by Qualtrics.
+In short, the IAT data are saved as the content (value) of the IAT question in your questionnaire.
+That content is a csv file.
+You can learn more about how to process the data from Yoav Bar-Anan's [R script](https://github.com/baranan/minno-tasks/blob/master/BIAT/qualtrics/minno.qualtrics.test.biat.process.rmd) for the data we recorded when testing my Qualtrics-BIAT examples.
+That script runs on the csv data file.

 If you don’t feel comfortable using R, here is how to create a csv file with the IAT data, using Excel.
 1. Download the data from Qualtrics as csv.